Untamed-Arcade/Privacy-Policy/README.md

 **Opt-out of targeted advertising**

 You can opt-out of personalized advertising on mobile applications by checking the privacy settings of your device and disabling personalized ad recommendations.
+If you want to change your choices regarding personalized advertising and privacy, you will find options for it in the service.
+For example, you can find options to reset your consent information in the settings menus of our games.
 For more information, see the **‘Analytics and ad serving partners within our mobile apps’** section of this policy.

 **Access the personal data we hold about you**